jackdesert/dailydancer/RATIONALE.md

 The dance community in Portland, Oregon has multiple streams of activities:
   * Mailing list
   * Web Site
-  * Facebook
+  * Faisbook
-Some would love the facebook events shown here too.
+Some would love the faisbook events shown here too.
 But it has not happened yet.

 Why is the parameter xhr=true passed in with ajax requests?